 Enter h from within the program for help.

-You can enter an artist/song name to search for songs.
-Track searches must be prefixed with either a . or / character.
+You can enter an artist/song name to search whenever the program is expecting text input.
+Searches must be prefixed with either a . or / character.

 Enter n or p to go to the next / previous page of results